trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 AWS access key.

-*Note:* It is strongly recommended to store this parameter in `tap.config.secrets` file (please see chapter on Master Config File - Secrets).
+**Note:** It is strongly recommended to store this parameter in `tap.config.secrets` file (see chapter on Master Config File - Secrets).

 ---